OpenZeppelin/openzeppelin-contracts/.changeset/spotty-falcons-explain.md

 'openzeppelin-solidity': minor
 ---

-Replaces simple ternary operations `cond ? a : b` by a more efficient branchless `choice` function, now supported by `Math.sol` and `SignedMath.sol`.
+Replaces simple ternary operations `cond ? a : b` by a more efficient branchless `select` function, now supported by `Math.sol` and `SignedMath.sol`.